 Elected to the Board of Directors in 2013.
 Thom is a Principal of Second Nature Gardenworks, a Landscape Design firm, and holds a Massachusetts Construction Supervisor License.
 Thom graduated from the Community Preservation Institute at the University of Massachusetts, Dartmouth and also has a Bachelor of Science in Mechanical Engineering from the New Jersey Institute of Technology and has pursued graduate studies at Boston Architectural College toward a Masters of Architecture.

-A longstanding volunteer with the town of Dennis, Thom has been: Chairman, Mahoney Property Building Committee, Chairman of the Dennis Port Revitalization Committee, served as liaison to Town’s Comprehensive Wastewater Management Task Force and was DRC Treasurer 2012-2013.
-Thom continues as a member of the Town’s Road Safety Task Force.
+A longstanding volunteer with the town of Dennis, Thom has been: Chairman, Mahoney Property Building Committee, Chairman of the Dennis Port Revitalization Committee, served as liaison to the town’s Comprehensive Wastewater Management Task Force and was DRC Treasurer 2012-2013.
+Thom continues as a member of the town’s Road Safety Task Force.

-Thom has been a Naturalist for the Web of Life and Cape Outdoor Discovery as well as Senior Residence Instructor for DYS Project LEAP.
-He also currently holds a position as Life Skills Counselor to Brain Injured Adults with Community Support Associates.
-As an Eventide Arts Board member Thom has been an Actor and worked in Set Design and Construction.
+Thom has been a naturalist for the Web of Life and Cape Outdoor Discovery as well as Senior Residence Instructor for DYS Project LEAP.
+He also currently holds a position as life skills counselor to brain injured Adults with Community Support Associates.
+As an Eventide Arts Board member, Thom has been an actor and has worked in set design and construction.